JiunJung/pipelined-cpu/README.md

 -----
 ## Secret of pipelined mano machine.

 5 stage pipelined cpu is supposed to be approximately 5 times faster.
 But there's a few problems called "hazrard" when you make pipeline.
 Sometimes, we need to stall some stages to solve the hazards.
-That's why this pipelined mano machine is not 5 times faster than single cycle mano machine.
+That's why this pipelined mano machine is not 5 times faster than original mano machine.
 But, the point is, It is really improved!

 -----------------